 And now, for the physical effects alcohol does to your body:

-- Facially, you will look much older than you are.
-It’s a fact that alcohol ages you greatly in terms of looks, and facial skin is much more thin and delicate than the rest of your body.
+- Fact: You will look much older than you are.
+Alcohol ages you greatly in terms of looks, and facial skin is much more thin and delicate than the rest of your body.
 It dehydrates the skin and causes premature wrinkles, loss of collagen, elasticity, redness, and puffiness (source).
-In other words, your skin will gradually lose its healthy skin tone, and I can personal vouch for this – I know a lot of women who look a good 10-15 years older because of this.

 - Skin will lose its glow and turn dull and sallow.
 Alcohol deprives your body of Vitamin A, a very powerful anti-oxidant that helps the skin turnover process which generate new skin cells and replace the old ones.

 - Skin disorders could arise.
 Binge drinking and over-doing the alcohol can also cause skin disorders whose characteristics include redness, flushing, and bumps.